 Auckland Transport (AT) wants to create a network of cycling routes for the area between Pt Chevalier and the city fringe (bounded by the north-western motorway and the Waitematā Harbour), to provide safer and more convenient connections into the city centre and neighbouring suburbs.

-The Pt Chevalier to city fringe area has been chosen as a priority due to its close proximity to the Auckland CBD and the array of attractions nearby, providing an opportunity to get more people onto bikes.
+We have chosen the Pt Chevalier to city fringe area as a priority due to its close proximity to the Auckland CBD and the number of attractions nearby, providing an opportunity to get more people onto bikes.

 We propose to: